PMP Exam Preparation (92 Blogs) Become a Certified Professional

 • Figure out what modifications they want

-• Try to incorporate the modifications if possible
+• Try to incorporate the changes if possible

 46. What is the Pareto principle analysis?

 Pareto Analysis is a statistical technique in decision-making.
-It is basically used for the selection of a limited number of tasks which can bring a significant overall effect.
-This principle follows the Pareto Principle (also known as the 80/20 rule) and states that 80% of the results come from 20% of the actions.
-It helps in prioritizing the work especially in large projects with a number of small tasks.
+It is used to select a limited number of tasks that can have a significant overall effect.
+This principle follows the Pareto Principle (also known as the 80/20 rule), which states that 80% of the results come from 20% of the actions.
+It helps prioritize work, especially in large projects with a number of small tasks.

 47. What is a Decision Support System (DSS)?
 How many types of DSS are there?

-DSS or a decision support system is an informational application which basically provides the users, relevant information which it has collected from a variety of data sources.
-This DSS can help by providing information which leads to better decision-making.
+DSS, or decision support system, is an informational application that provides users with relevant information collected from a variety of data sources.
+This DSS can help by providing information that leads to better decision-making.

 A Decision Support System is made up of three different parts:

 Knowledge base.
-It is a part of a database of the decision support system, it contains all the information which are basically collected from both internal and external sources.
+It is a part of a database of the decision support system, and it contains all the information that is basically collected from both internal and external sources.

 Software system: This is composed of model management systems.
-Now, a model is basically a simulation of a real-world system with the goal of understanding how the system works and how it can be improved.
+A model is basically a simulation of a real-world system, with the goal of understanding how the system works and how it can be improved.

 User interface: The primary goal of the decision support system’s user interface is to make it easy for the user to change the data that is stored on it.